craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Fortitude.

-If you hit your target, you deal thrice your Weapon Damage, and you may not use this feature again until you complete a Long Rest.
+If you hit your target, you deal thrice your Weapon Damage.

+You may only use this Feature once per turn.

 ## Protective Stance
 ###### REQ: 2EXP